kanishka-linux/kawaii-player/README.md

 first enable rpmfusion repository

 dnf install mpv mplayer ffmpegthumbnailer python3-qt5 python3-qt5-webkit python3-pycurl python3-lxml python3-beautifulsoup4 python3-pytaglib python3-mutagen rb_libtorrent-python3 curl wget libnotify python3-dbus python3-pillow

+## MPV Input IPC Server

+MPV has deprecated slave mode, so in order to use mpv binary as playback engine one has to use mpv-input-ipc-server which works somewhat similar to slave mode.
+One has to pull changes from latest source to use this feature.

+In `other_options.txt` file add `MPV_INPUT_IPC_SERVER=True` and restart player.
+Then select mpv/MPV as playback engine.
+After that one will be able to use mpv binary as it is.

+One needs to have `socat` installed on the system.
+It is tested only on ArchLinux and OSX.
+This feature is not supported on Windows for now.

 ## Troubleshooting